-Alfalfa contains many minerals and antioxidants that help boosting our immune system and helps fight infections, stomach ulcers and stimulate appetite .
+Alfalfa contains many minerals and antioxidants that help to boost our immune system and helps fight infections, stomach ulcers and stimulate appetite .

 Peppermint can help fight cold and flu, sore throat, sinus infections and thereby can be thought of a good lung cleansing herb .

-Eucalyptus helps fight bacteria, viruses and act as lung cleansing herb .
+Eucalyptus helps fight bacteria, viruses and act as a lung cleansing herb .

-Stinging nettles contains many antioxidants that help fight harmful microorganisms and reduces inflammation in body .
+Stinging nettles contain many antioxidants that help fight harmful microorganisms and reduces inflammation in the body .